soltivo/create-service/templates/javascript/GetStarted.md

 1. Open the file `src/helpers/environment.js`

-2. Make sure to change the keys with your keys and `API_LINK` for the right value.
+2. You can change the keys with your keys and `API_LINK` for the value you want.
+Since you are running on local, defined key values will work.

 ```js
 global.AWS.secrets = {